 You should remain alert to anyone with such powers while you are obtaining a general understanding of the ownership and control structure of the corporate entity.
 Further enquiries are not likely to be necessary.
 Monitor situations within the retainer where control structures appear to be bypassed and make further enquiries at that time.

-4.9 Simplified due diligence
+4.8 Simplified due diligence

-Section 16 POCA permits simplified due diligence to be undertaken in certain circumstances.
+Section 16 POCA permits simplified due diligence to be undertaken in certain circumstances, for example, in the potentially lower risk situations set out in Schedule 6 of POCA (copied further below).